charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ## Refactor Tests

+Move your tests and **ElfDebugEnzyme** into their own folder called **src/\_\_tests\_\_**.

-Refactor your tests into:
+Refactor your tests into modules that might look a little like this:

 - App.test.js
 - GetFoo.test.js
 - Header.test.js
 - SmallNumbers.test.js

-Move tests into their own folder called \_\_tests\_\_.

 That's two underscores, the word _tests_, followed by two more underscores.

+Some of the individual file names are not right for this project, but this screenshot should help you get a sense of what your directory structure should look like.

-[Project Structure][proj-struct]
+![Project Structure][proj-struct]

 [proj-struct]: https://s3.amazonaws.com/bucket01.elvenware.com/images/react-address-refine-project.png

 ## Turn it in

 First commit and push.
 Then tag and push.
-With the commit and the tag, create a message that includes the assignment name.
-When you turn in the assignment, designate the directory in your repo where you did your work.
+Designate the directory and branch in your repo where you did your work:

+- Branch: XXX
+- Folder: YYY

 ## Props Single Node Error {#props-single-node}